blackhawk42/OTP/README.md

-# OTP
+# OTP-Python
-Naive implementations of the One-time pad
+Naive implementations of the One-time pad in Python.